AthomsG/SMDM/README.md

 We have to write a text explining the dataset and the classificatin problem that we're solving.
 It's important to describe the variable types that are found on the dataset (binary, ordinal and real) and to explain our approach (i.e. Data pre-processing techniques and classification models used).

-This part should be the focus of less code inclined group members.
+This part should be the focus of less code inclined group members. (has been done aside from the data-set exploration)

 ### Data Pre-processing & Visualization
   - [ ] Dealing with missing data